 He invites Tim Cook, Apple COO and Phil Schiller, EVP Product Marketing up on stage.11:14AM: "How well will you market this ecosystem to consumers, and show how seamlessly all this stuff works together?"

 Steve: "We've got a phenomenal customer base, they show their friends and their friends get jealous.""Why are you not participating in Intel Inside program and not putting stickers on your Macs?"

 Steve: "What can I say?
 We like our own stickers better.
 Don't get me wrong, we love Intel, combined with our OS, we've really tuned them well together.
 Everyone knows we use Intel processors, we'd rather tell them about the product inside the box."

-Steve: "We're here to talk about Mac, we'll have some news for the Apple TV soon, but nothing to talk about today."
+Steve: "We're here to talk about Mac, we'll have some news for the Apple TV soon, but nothing to talk about today.""What about AMD chips?"

 Tim: "We're seeing a lot of growth in business use.
 Mac is growing and a lot of that is business."

 Steve: "A lot of other apps that run on the Mac, MSFT Office.
 But don't discount that more and more of business is communication, so lots of people have to sell internally, and they're excited about the tools we're offering.
 We see the iMac having some traction in business.""With someone editing movies and going to publish, why not support HD uploads?"